LordEliasTM/No-Spotify-Visual-Ads/README.md

 Basic python script that injects css into the spotify html to remove annoying visual ads.

+Only supports the spotify client, not the browser or mobile app!
+(Tbh who would run this on their phone)

 ## Features

 - Remove annoying fullscreen popup ad